Carlos Santana Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in the league.
+- The Cubs pitching staff ranks 22nd in the league with a collective 8.5 strikeouts per nine innings.

-- The Cubs have the 13th-ranked team ERA among all MLB pitching staffs (4.13).
+- The Cubs' 4.15 team ERA ranks 13th across all league pitching staffs.

-- Cubs pitchers combine to give up the seventh-fewest home runs in baseball (67 total, one per game).
+- The Cubs surrender the ninth-fewest home runs in baseball (70 total, one per game).

-- His last appearance came on Friday against the Los Angeles Angels, when the left-hander tossed six innings, surrendering two earned runs while allowing seven hits.
+- In his most recent outing on Saturday against the San Francisco Giants, the righty went 6 2/3 innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.